Guilty Pleasures (novel): Plot

 As an animator and licensed vampire hunter, Anita Blake raises zombies for a living.
 She also consults with RPIT on supernatural crimes and works as a vampire executioner.
 Anita is a highly skilled vampire hunter known as "The Executioner," feared by vampires.
 Anita Blake, a vampire hunter, is suspicious when a vampire named Willie McCoy hires her to investigate a series of vampire murders.
 She declines the offer, but Willie insists it's not a final decision.

 Anita attends her friend Catherine's bachelorette party at a vampire-run strip club and realizes how determined the vampires truly are.
 Anita is interrupted while watching a stripper named Phillip perform to consult on a new police case.
 Catherine is captivated by Aubrey, a vampire performer, at a club.
 Anita agrees to meet Nikolaos, the master vampire of St. Louis, to safeguard Catherine.
 Jean-Claude saves Anita from Aubrey's attack by creating a metaphysical "mark" that links them and allows him to share his power with her.

-While unconscious, Anita is transported to the master vampire's lair hidden under an amusement park.
+While unconscious, Anita is transported to the master vampire's lair hidden under the Circus of the Damned.
 Nikolaos uses wererats to try and scare Anita.
 Rafael, the Rat King, stops Nikolaos's plan from succeeding.
 Anita has a meeting with Nikolaos and Zachary, who is also an animator.
 Nikolaos hired Zachary to resurrect a murder witness as a zombie.
 Nikolaos, angered by Rafael's actions, attempts to use her supernatural abilities to coerce Anita into complying with her wishes.
 Nikolaos realizes Jean-Claude has marked Anita after she survives his attack.

 Anita is in a life-or-death situation and recognizes Zachary, but can't place him due to the urgency of her circumstances.
 Zachary interrogates a zombie about murders, but his violent approach destroys the zombie's mind.
 Nikolaos becomes enraged when the interrogation is unsuccessful.
 Jean-Claude defends Anita, a fight ensues, and Jean-Claude is imprisoned and denied blood.
 While trying to escape, Anita is forcibly marked by Jean-Claude, who is desperate to save himself.

 Anita arrives home and discovers Edward, a hit man who targets vampires and werewolves, is in her apartment.
 A person is demanding the location of Nikolaos's daytime lair and offering to help Anita kill vampires in exchange for the information.
 Anita negotiates for more time, and Edward departs, assuring her he will return with additional weapons.
 Anita is being held captive and fears the return of someone who will torture her if she doesn't give up a location.

 Anita is trapped and searching for answers while being hunted by monsters.
 During the investigation, she must contend with strange food cravings and dreams as Jean-Claude leeches her energy to survive.
 Nikolaos tasks Phillip, a stripper, with assisting Anita and keeping him updated on her progress.